suites-dev/suites/JSDOC_STYLE_GUIDE.md

  * how the mock should behave when interacted with during tests.
  *
  * @since 3.0.0
- * @param mockImplementation A function that receives a stub function and returns a partial
+ * @param mockImplementation - A function that receives a stub function and returns a partial
  * implementation of the dependency.
 This setup allows testers to specify detailed behavior,
  * including how methods should respond when invoked.
- * @returns {TestBedBuilder} A TestBedBuilder instance, facilitating a fluent interface that allows further
+ * @returns A TestBedBuilder instance, facilitating a fluent interface that allows further
  * configuration of the testing environment.
  */
 impl(